dorianps/LESYMAP/README.md

 if (! 'devtools' %in% installed.packages()) install.packages('devtools')
 devtools::install_github('dorianps/LESYMAP')
 ```
 This will install all the dependencies, including ANTsR (may take one hour on some computers).
-Here is the video [video](https://youtu.be/HSK2txFvbMU) of the installation process.
+Here is the [video](https://youtu.be/HSK2txFvbMU) of the installation process.
 If this doesn't work, check out the more detailed [installation instructions](https://github.com/dorianps/LESYMAP/wiki/Lesymap-Installation).

 *****